 Study 2: Interaction between continuous political orientation and political item type on true self rating (extension)

-We added a continuous political orientation as an extension.
+We added a continuous political orientation scale as an extension.
 We conducted a 2 (item types: liberal and conservative; within) repeated ANOVA with a continuous covariate of political orientation measure.
-We found support the two main effects and the interaction (F(1,801) = 409, p <.001, η²p = .34, 95% CI [.28, .39]) (details provided in subsection “Additional tables and figures” of supplementary material).
+We found support the two main effects and the interaction (F(1,801) = 409, p < .001, η²p = .34, 95% CI [.28, .39]) (details provided in subsection “Additional tables and figures” of supplementary material).
 The findings were consistent with the analysis using the dichotomous political orientation measure.
 We concluded support for Hypothesis 2 that true self ratings for change depend on alignment with political views.

-Studies 1 and 2: Perceived Social Norms (exploratory)
+Studies 1 and 2: Perceived social norms (exploratory)

 First, we tested the associations between perceived social norms and morality in Studies 1 and 2.
 In Study 1, we found support for positive correlations between social norms and all moralized vignettes (most of rs ranged from .40 to .70).
-In Study 2, for four out of eight politically affiliated vignettes, we found positive correlations between social norms and morality (all rs <.20).
-We found support for the Hypothesis 3a that social norms are positively correlated with morality, especially the positive-negative vignettes.
+In Study 2, for four out of eight politically affiliated vignettes, we found positive correlations between social norms and morality (all rs < .20).
+We found support for Hypothesis 3a that social norms are positively correlated with morality, especially the positive-negative vignettes.

 Second, we tested associations between social norms and true self attributions.
 We found support for the positive correlation between social norms and true self attributions for all the continuous scales (continuous true self rating and continuous true self measure in Study 1, and continuous true self rating in Study 2) (Table 16).
 In Study 1, true self attributions on the good changes vignettes were positively correlated with norms (all rs ranged from .07 to .21).
 In Study 2, true self rating on both liberal and conservative vignettes were positively correlated with norms (all rs ranged from .10 to .30).
 We found support for the Hypothesis 3a that social norms are positively correlated with true self attributions.